Capsize Screening Formula (CSF)

 Caveat: multihulls don't play

-The CSF is calibrated for monohulls.
-Catamarans and trimarans have extremely high CSFs (often 3–4) because the formula sees beam without understanding that the beam is distributed across two or three slender hulls, not one wide one.
-A 40-ft catamaran does not capsize in the same way a 40-ft beamy monohull does, and CSF doesn't tell you anything useful about it.
+CSF is calibrated for monohulls.
+Catamarans and trimarans often return very high numbers because the formula sees platform beam without understanding that the width is spread across two or three slender hulls.
+A 40-ft catamaran does not capsize like a 40-ft beamy monohull, so CSF is the wrong tool for that job.

 Reading the number as a buyer